ironchestgames/firstvet-tech-assignment/README.md

 - bug: navigating to a step from step review should populate the step with the reply
 - bug: paw renders at 0,0 when pressing the actual checkbox/radio button
 - fix text input flickering
+- try Detox for ui testing instead of TL
 - maybe do something more conventional with the theme tokens (both spacing and colors have slightly wonky concepts)
 - might need scrollview for all steps for real content / smaller devices
 - fix type naming: Step (type) vs Step (component)